aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

     $ verdi calcjob outputcat <pk_number> | less

-You will see an error message complaining about the ``mickeymouse`` line in the input.
+You will see an error message complaining about the ``radames`` line in the input.

 Let's now correct our input parameters dictionary by leaving out the invalid key and see if our calculation succeeds: